 The five main indications people seek ear lobes surgery are:

 - Disfigurement from the stretching of a hole in the ear from heavy earrings.

-- Earlobe reduction from earlobes that are naturally larger or more commonly in women’s reduction in earlobe size from earlobe has enlarged over time.
+- Earlobe reduction from earlobes naturally larger or more commonly in women’s reduction in earlobe size from earlobe has enlarged over time.

 - Split earlobe surgery or torn earlobe surgery, where the lobe has been split from the accidental pulling of an earring, causing the ear to rip fully through.

 - Gauge earlobe stretching.
 The trend through the 1990’s to use earlobe stretchers of spacers to stretch the earlobe progressively.
 Called gauged ears, they originated as traditional and some tribal groups.
 The Buddha famously had stretched earlobes but also occurred in some hill tribes.
 The difficulty is that this fashion changed, and some people regretted the decision or later elected to have this repair because it interfered with job prospects.

 - Elf ear surgery or repair.
 Elf ear results after plastic facial surgery where instead of the lobe being free, it is attached and stretched downward from scar formation after facelift surgery.

 Earlobe repair surgery for the aging process and stretching.

 Years of wearing heavy earrings can result in stretched earring holes.
 This, combined with the fact that earlobes can result in unflattering elongated and stretched earlobes in less young women.
 This can particularly age the facial appearance, which is a significant reason some women seek to repair it.